ayan4m1/multiarrow/README.md

 Using the new permissions system built into CraftBukkit, it is possible to control which arrow types users have access to.

+1. multiarrow.use.all allows users to use all arrow types
+2. multiarrow.use.<name> allows users to use a specific arrow type
+3. multiarrow.free bypasses the check for required items

 ## Arrow Types

 The following arrow types are currently implemented: